Cuba 10: Cocodrilos / Bay of Pigs

 This bus journey is mad.
 We stopped in a village so the co-driver could go off and buy a load of bread rolls.
 Then we stopped in another village to they could buy a bag of peppers from a woman at the side of the road.
 There was a great long chat between them all.
 The co-driver kissed her on the cheek, the driver was blowing her kisses from his seat.
 He keeps turning the steering wheel left and right even though we’re going in a straight line.
 As if he were driving a speedboat and compensating for the waves.
 I guess he’s compensating for the potholes.

 So much happened today, dunno where to start.
 The bus got us here, Playa Larga, where the Amis once tried invading through the Bay of Pigs.
 Signs of their humiliating defeat at the hands of Fidel’s heroes are everywhere.

 A tank greeted us upon arrival, as indeed it must have the Americans, though they weren’t really Americans at all but disaffected Cubans sent back to do their dirty work.

-Music blaring from somewhere on way home (still, can hear it as I type) so went to investigate.
-Was coming from a building with three guys outside.
+There was music blaring from somewhere on the way home (still, I can hear it as I type) so we went to investigate.
+It was coming from a building with three guys outside.
 One went back in to sing or something while I chatted to the other two.
 They were so damn friendly, so happy to talk!
 One with no teeth, must have been at least 90, the other younger.
 Invited us in to listen to more but I had to be sensible and bring the young lad home.
-Nearly 10pm.
+It was nearly 10pm.
 He wasn’t happy (after making friends with Cuban kids at the playground-gym) and neither was I after making mine.
 Friends are great but you need time to cherish them.
 Time, which you never have enough of when there’s so much to be done – but what is it exactly that has to be done?!
 Damn it, we should have stayed out.
-But he’s obviously tired, asleep almost as soon as the head hits the pillow.
+But he’s obviously tired, asleep almost as soon as his head hits the pillow.
 Tomorrow’s another day.